-Flip It...
-Probability 6.4
+6.4 Flip It...
+Probability

 Zero out the counter on a monitor.
 Strike a pressure point to flip a disk inside a tube.
 The result of the flip is recorded with a camera.
 Repeat several times.
 A display shows your results.
-Compare these with the results for the flips and for the entire life of the exhibition (or some combination).
+Compare these with the results for the flips in the last hour, day, and for the entire life of the exhibition (or some combination).
 The more times the coin is flipped, the closer the probability moves to 50%.

-- Heads or Tails?
+Heads or Tails?

 - 1. Press the reset button.

 - 2. Punch the button to flip a disk.

 - 3. Compare your results with the running tally.

-Coin flipping is an important context for understanding independent events: The probability of a fair coin coming up heads remains 1/2 no matter how many times it is flipped.
+Coin flipping is an important context for understanding independent events: The probability of a fair coin coming up heads remains $\frac{1}{2}$ no matter how many times it is flipped.